 Not all visas are designed with permanent residence in mind.
-If you intend to enter the U.S. to work for a limited period of time, there are various options for temporary employment visas that you could be eligible for, depending on the type of work you intend to perform and your established skillset and education.
+If you intend to enter the U.S. to work for a limited period of time, there are various options for temporary employment visas that you could be eligible for, depending on the type of work you intend to perform, your established skillset, and your educational background.

 As with all visas, the process of applying for permission to work temporarily in the U.S. as a foreign national can be difficult to complete efficiently without guidance from a knowledgeable immigration attorney.
 To ensure that your application process goes smoothly, you should consider retaining a Lombard temporary employment visa lawyer who is familiar with the rules and regulations that apply to your specific situation.